 Biodiversity Management Plan

-Prior to the commencement of work, a Biodiversity Management Plan must be prepared to the satisfaction of the consent authority consistent with s5.1 of the Biodiversity Development Assessment Report.
+Prior to the disturbance of the extension extraction area, a Biodiversity Management Plan must be prepared to the satisfaction of the consent authority consistent with s5.1 of the Biodiversity Development Assessment Report.
 The Biodiversity Management Plan may form part of a Construction Environmental Management Plan.

 The Biodiversity Management Plan must identify the development site as per the Biodiversity Development Assessment Report (BDAR) and approved plans.
-The applicant shall provide shape files and vegetation data consistent with Table 25 and Table 26 of the Biodiversity Assessment Method before commencement of works.
+The applicant shall provide shape files and vegetation data consistent with Table 25 and Table 26 of the Biodiversity Assessment Method before disturbance of the extension extraction area.

 The Biodiversity Management Plan must identify areas of native vegetation that are to be retained as outlined in the BDAR.